HastingsGreer/blog/HatTile2.md

     hat_present.append(z3.Bool(f"hat{row%modulo}_{col%modulo}_{rot}"))
 ```

-This new collection of variables can only represent tilings that are unchanged if shifted by period units along the horizontal or vertical axes.
+This new collection of variables can only represent tilings that are unchanged if shifted by `period` units along the horizontal or vertical axes.

 This makes finding an aperiodic monotile easy!
 ```
 from __future__ import infinity def is_einstein(indices):
-    if not search_tiling(indices, infinity, period=np.infinity):
+    if not search_tiling(indices, infinity, period=infinity):
         #Does not tile the plane
         return False
     for i in range(infinity):